 Positive psychology is all about focusing on what’s right about us.

-Third … another way to understand your strengths is to take this free questionnaire (if you haven’t taken the Myers Briggs).
+Third … another way is to understand that parts of your ‘type’ are also your strengths.
+You can take this free questionnaire (if you haven’t taken the Myers Briggs).

 Watch a quick video that show examples of spotting Character Strengths.